jslhcl/jslhcl.github.io/_posts/2021-12-19-DengXiaopingAndTheTransformationOfChina-notes.markdown

 It was discovered that Lin Biao had written notes in the margins of things he had read, showing he had great respect for Confucius; the campaign against him and someone else accused of being too Confucian, Zhou Enlai, was therefore called “Criticize Lin, criticize Confucius”

+# Bringing Order under Mao, 1974 - 1975

+In Deng’s view, for organizational reliability, a team of leaders was better than a single leader, no matter how able.
+Something might happen to one leader, but if there were a small team, then others would be ready to take over if problems arose.
+Ideally, these leadership team members would not only be able to provide overall leadership when needed but would also develop specialized knowledge in the areas to which they were assigned.

+# Looking forward under Mao, 1975

+During the Cultural Revolution, one out of every 250 scientific personnel at the CAS, where the vast majority of high-level scientists were concentrated, had been persecuted to death; in the CAS Shanghai branch the figure was one out of every 150 scientists.

+In 1965, on the eve of the Cultural Revolution, there had been some 106 research centers under CAS, with 24,714 scientific and research personnel.
+In 1975, by contrast, CAS had been reduced to thirteen research institutes, two research offices, and about 2,000 employees, of whom 1,800 were officials or researchers and 200 were lower-level support staff.
+Many of the scientists who had been sent to the countryside had not yet returned.